 The Adjutant General”

-It appears Melvin became ill while out on the detail and was sent to Cabanatuan.
 In the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 In the camp, the Japanese instituted the “Blood Brother” rule.
 If one man escaped the other nine men in his group would be executed.
 POWs caught trying to escape were beaten.
 Those who did escape and were caught were tortured before being executed.
-It is not known if any POW successfully escaped from the camp.
+It is not known if any POWs successfully escaped from the camp.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.